apache/spark/docs/configuration.md

     Maximum number records per second at which each receiver will receive data.
     Effectively, each stream will consume at most this number of records per second.
     Setting this configuration to 0 or a negative number will put no limit on the rate.
+    See the <a href="streaming-programming-guide.html#deploying-applications">deployment guide</a>
+    in the Spark Streaming programing guide for mode details.
   </td>
 </tr>
 <tr>